initializeSparseMatrixFromHdf5.js

 /**

-* Initialize a (potentially layered) sparse matrix from a HDF5 group containing the usual `data`, `indices`, and `indptr` components of a compressed sparse matrix.
+* Initialize a (potentially layered) sparse matrix from a group in a HDF5 file.

 *